-Ric is a Postgraduate Researcher in the 2nd year of his PhD with the Design and Manufacturing Futures Lab, University of Bristol.
-His research is focused on the applications of remanufacture in prototyping to support product development processes.
+Ric is a Postgraduate Researcher in the 3rd year of his PhD with the Design and Manufacturing Futures Lab, University of Bristol.
+His research is focused on the applications of remanufacture in prototyping, and hybrid rapid prototyping platforms.

 Ric was awarded a Master’s by Research, MSc(Res), in General Engineering from London South Bank University for research into the development of a cryogenic healthcare device, and holds an undergraduate degree in Engineering Product Design (BSc).

 Ric’s interests are in Design Philosophy, Cognition, Generative Design, and Artificial Intelligence, with a range of publications in these fields.
 In his spare time he enjoys designing mechanical machines and is currently working on an open-source 5-Axis 3D printer.

 Project Clean Access – COVID-19 initiative funded by the Royal Academy of Engineering.

 - Virtually Hosted Hackathons for Design Research: Lessons Learned from the International Design Engineering Annual (IDEA) Challenge 2021

 - DIMENSIONS OF KNOWLEDGE IN PROTOTYPING: A REVIEW AND CHARACTERISATION OF PROTOTYPING METHODS AND THEIR CONTRIBUTIONS TO DESIGN KNOWLEDGE

 - Distinguishing artefacts: evaluating the saturation point of convolutional neural networks

 - Towards integrated version control of virtual and physical artefacts in new product development: inspirations from software engineering and the digital twin paradigm